jmtsuji/atlas2-helpers/README.md

-# atlas2-extensions
+# atlas2-helpers
-Extensions to the ATLAS pipeline, version 2 and higher
+Scripts for post-processing of output from the ATLAS pipeline, version 2 and higher

 Copyright Jackson M. Tsuji, 2019